Indeliblerock/lesson3_VersionControl/README.md

 Jonathan Poteet

 ## Project Description:
 In this assignment, we learned how to use git and version control systems.
 We created a website and moved it onto GitHub.
+We made sure that GitHub had 2 commits.

 ## Lessons Learned in the Assignment:
 1. We learned how to use git and git commands.